YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBMAXNRSUBS
 ------------

-DBMAXNRSUBS, XXXX Maximum number of subscripts exceeded.
+DBMAXNRSUBS, XXXX Maximum number of subscripts exceeded

 Compile Time Error: The subscripted variable required more than 31 subscripts.